Jasonblalack/zyngapoker/Assets.md

 * File Type + File Type Specific Data
 * URL Profile + URL Profile Specific Data

-### File Types

-Jasy groups files into different file categories.
-This means that the type information is no exact type, but more a categorization.
+Jasy groups files into different file type categories.
+This means that the type information is no exact type (mime type), but more like a categorization.
 Currently these types are supported:

 * Image e.g. `.png`
 * Audio e.g. `.mp3`